colececil/familiar.sh/README.md

     - `familiar package search <packageManager> <term>`: Search for packages using the given term under the given package manager.
     - `familiar package info <packageManager> <term>`: Print information about the given package under the given package manager.
   - **Installation and Uninstallation**
-    - `familiar package add <packageManager>` (alias `install`): Install the given package manager.
+    - `familiar package add <packageManager>` (alias `package install`): Install the given package manager.
-    - `familiar package add <packageManager> <package>`: Install the given package using the given package manager.
+    - `familiar package add <packageManager> <package>` (alias `package install`): Install the given package using the given package manager.
 This also adds the package to the shared configuration.
       - Optional flags:
         - `--no-save`: Perform the operation without updating the shared configuration.
-    - `familiar package remove <packageManager>` (alias `uninstall`): Uninstall the given package manager, along with all its installed packages.
+    - `familiar package remove <packageManager>` (alias `package uninstall`): Uninstall the given package manager, along with all its installed packages.
-    - `familiar package remove <packageManager> <package>`: Uninstall the given package using the given package manager.
+    - `familiar package remove <packageManager> <package>` (alias `package uninstall`): Uninstall the given package using the given package manager.
 This also removes the package from the shared configuration.
       - Optional flags:
         - `--no-save`: Perform the operation without updating the shared configuration.
   - **Updating**
-    - `familiar package update` (alias `upgrade`): Update all installed packages to the latest available version.
+    - `familiar package update` (alias `package upgrade`): Update all installed packages to the latest available version.
 This also updates the package versions in the shared configuration.
       - Optional flags:
         - `--no-save`: Perform the operation without updating the shared configuration.
-    - `familiar package update <packageManager>`: Update all installed packages under the given package manager to the latest available version.
+    - `familiar package update <packageManager>` (alias `package upgrade`): Update all installed packages under the given package manager to the latest available version.
 This also updates the package versions in the shared configuration.
       - Optional flags:
         - `--no-save`: Perform the operation without updating the shared configuration.
-    - `familiar package update <packageManager> <package>`: Update the given package under the given package manager to the latest available version.
+    - `familiar package update <packageManager> <package>` (alias `package upgrade`): Update the given package under the given package manager to the latest available version.
 This also updates the package version in the shared configuration.
       - Optional flags:
         - `--no-save`: Perform the operation without updating the shared configuration.